-For self-published authors, Amazon’s Kindle Unlimited (KU), version two, Kindle Edition Normalized Pages (KENP) Read, will, or perhaps already has become the absolute game changer in ebooks.
+For self-published Amazon authors, Kindle Unlimited (KU), version two, Kindle Edition Normalized Pages (KENP) Read, will, or perhaps already has become the absolute game-changer in ebooks.

 Will self-publishers win under Kindle Unlimited KENP?

 Kindle Unlimited KENP favors self-publishing authors, because the big five publishers have, as yet, decided to stay out of the game.